Code-Institute-Submissions/Full-Stack-Frameworks-with-Django-Milestone-Project-3/README.md

 ### Developer and commercial purpose

-- Must show clear and professional examples of HTML, CSS, JavaScript and Python.
+- Must show clear and professional examples of HTML5, CSS3, JavaScript and Python.

 - Must show the use of Django's knowledge.